Jump to content

 • A recent passport photo.

-If you choose to apply with us, we will convert your photo into the right format before you submit the application, taking a little weight off your mind.
+"A common reason for the Indian Government rejecting applications is photos and file types.
+If you choose to apply with us, we will convert your photo to the right format before you submit the application, raising your chances of approval," recommends Cynthia.

 Additional documents may be required depending on the type of visa you're applying for: